cheery/alonzo_nbe/README.md

  * Informs about missing declarations and judgements
  * `Main.txt` documentation that you scroll side-by-side with source code.
    You can use scrollbind in Vim to do this.
+ * A bit silly pretty printing routine that was translated from procedural code.

 Planned: